Opinion – Are You Convinced But Wrong?

 The Data

 There was a problem in a factory.
-A team of researchers knew the problem and chose to use the problem as a test to do some research about opinion.
-They went to the people on the factory floor and asked them about the problem.
-Then they asked the people to share their view about a solution to the problem as well as how convinced they were it was the solution.
+A team of researchers recognized the problem and chose to use it as a test to research opinions.
+They spoke with the people on the factory floor and asked them about the issue.
+Then, they asked the people to share their views on a solution to the problem, as well as how convinced they were that it was the right solution.

-The chart in the video below illustrates the conversations with the various people and the “X’s” represent the solution that each person provides.
+The chart in the thumbnail of the video below illustrates the conversations with the various people.
+If you watch the video, you will see the “Xs” that represent the solution that each person provided.
 As they interviewed people, each person's solution was placed on the chart depending on two items:

 • Documentation of facts about their solution